AlexDavis47/RasterSong/docs/readme.md

 struct CachedFrame {
     frame_index: usize,
     data: FrameData,
-    state_hash: u64,  // Hash of the effect graph + state continuity
+    effect_graph_hash: u64,  // Hash of the effect graph configuration
-    computed_with_state_from: Option<usize>,  // Previous frame that provided state
 }

 // Invalidate when:
 // 1.
-Effect graph changes (state_hash changes)
+Effect graph changes (effect_graph_hash changes)
-// 2.
-State continuity breaks (computed_with_state_from doesn't match)
+// That's it!
+Seeking doesn't affect cache validity.
 ```

 **Implementation strategy:**

-- Each cached frame stores metadata about what state it was computed with
+- Each cached frame stores the effect graph hash it was computed with
-- When seeking back to a cached region after state reset, one of two approaches:

-  **Option A: Recompute from warmup point**

-  - Discard invalid cache entries
-  - Start warmup from frame N-K
-  - Recompute forward, overwriting old cache

-  **Option B: State snapshots**

-  - Store full node state snapshots at regular intervals (e.g., every 5 seconds)
-  - When seeking back, load nearest prior snapshot
-  - Recompute from snapshot to target frame
-  - More memory, but faster seeks

----
+- When the effect graph changes, invalidate all cached frames
+- When seeking, check cache first — if frame exists and graph hash matches, use cached frame
+- If cache miss, timeline handles warmup by requesting frames from N-K, then caches the result

 #### State Snapshot System (Optional Optimization)